-With a private gym on site at many Collegiate locations, like St Mark’s Apartments in Lincoln, there’s really no excuse not to pound away a few miles on the treadmill or exercise bike in order to help yourself cope with the pressure of exams.
+With a private gym on site at many Collegiate locations, there’s really no excuse not to pound away a few miles on the treadmill or exercise bike in order to help yourself cope with the pressure of exams.

 Clearly, studying helps you to cope with exams!
 Make sure you dedicate sufficient time to studying, but also that you study in a variety of ways to ensure the knowledge you’re revising has as much chance to sink in as possible.
 Varying your study locations and methods will also keep the activity interesting and thus allow you to stick at it for longer.

 Why not mix up periods of solo study in your room with group study, when you can test each other’s knowledge through on-the- spot quiz questions?
-At properties like Woodside House in Glasgow, be sure to use the AV-equipped study rooms to full advantage while you’re cramming information into your brain.
+Be sure to use our AV-equipped study rooms to full advantage while you’re cramming information into your brain.

 4. Get some fresh air

 There’s nothing like a blast of fresh air to leave you feeling refreshed and ready to hit the books once more, so make sure you leave time to enjoy the great outdoors while you are studying.
 Greenery and watery landscapes have both been proven to have a beneficial effect on mental health, so get outside regularly and let nature dampen down your stress levels.
-If your property has a garden, like Saxon Court Apartments in Reading, be sure to spend some time there.
+If your property has a garden, be sure to spend some time there.

 If not, head to your local park, woodland, riverside or beach in order to enjoy some fresh air as part of your stress reduction plan.

 It might seem counter-intuitive, but be sure to build some relaxation time into your revision plans.
 If, like Nottingham’s student accommodation, Nova, your home has a cinema room then why not escape into a movie to take your mind off exams for a couple of hours?
-Or if you live in a property like Crown House in Sheffield, why not use one of the immersive gaming booths in order to fully distract your mind from the approaching exams?
+Why not use one of the immersive gaming booths in order to fully distract your mind from the approaching exams?
 Just be sure you don’t get end up spending all night gaming when you should be getting a decent night’s sleep!